Extracting Equations of Motion from Superconducting Circuits: Superconducting Circuit Analysis

 However, even after enforcing the irrotational constraint, there is still additional freedom in defining $\bM$.
 To address this, we turn to the kinetic energy term:

+in which $\bCeff$ is the \textit{effective capacitive} matrix.
 With Eq. (\ref{Ceff kinetic energy}) in mind, recall that the goal is to obtain an easily interpretable Lagrangian and corresponding equations of motion for a given circuit.
-A diagonal $\bCeff$ allows for a straightforward interpretation of $\mathcal{L}_{T}$ as the kinetic energy of the Lagrangian in both the $\bBranchFluxVector$ and the $\bIrrFluxVector$ bases.
+A diagonal $\bCeff$ allows for a straightforward interpretation of $\mathcal{L}_{T}$ as the kinetic energy in both the $\bBranchFluxVector$ and the $\bIrrFluxVector$ bases.
 In other words, the task is to find solutions of $\bM$ that yield a diagonal $\bCeff$.

 Analyzing a number of cases established a set of calculational guidelines that result in a diagonal $\bCeff$ when solving for the components of $\bM$ through Eq. (\ref{eq:NullSpace}).
-These aid in the task of finding optimal solutions in the continuous family of possible solutions: \begin{enumerate} \item The first $n$ rows of $\bM$ can each contain up to $n$ nonzero entries corresponding to the $n$ JJ coefficients of $\bM \bBranchFluxVector$, which will have the same magnitude.
-The other $m$ inductive elements of $\bM$, corresponding to the inductive coefficients in each of these rows, will either be zero or proportional to $C_L/C_J$; the latter subsequently vanishes when $C_L/C_J \rightarrow 0$.
-Note that this limit is taken after a solution is found. \item The last $|m-F|$ rows of $\bM$ will each contain up to $m$ nonzero entries corresponding to the $m$ inductive flux coefficients of $\bM \bBranchFluxVector$, which also have the same magnitude.
-All $n$ JJ coefficients in each row will contain zero entries, and all nonzero inductive coefficients are unity herein. \end{enumerate} Importantly, linear independence between rows must be maintained when implementing these conditions.
+These aid in the task of finding optimal solutions in the continuous family of possible solutions: \begin{enumerate} \item The first $n$ rows of $\bM$ can each contain up to $n$ nonzero entries corresponding to the $n$ JJ coefficients of $\bM \bBranchFluxVector$, whose magnitudes are equivalent in this work.
+The other $m$ inductive elements of $\bM$--- corresponding to the inductive coefficients in each of these rows---will either be zero or proportional to $C_L/C_J$; for the latter case, their magnitudes are arbitrarily chosen to satisfy Eq. (\ref{eq:NullSpace}).
+Once this constraint is satisfied, the limit $C_L/C_J \rightarrow 0$ is taken. \item When $m-F>0$, the last $m-F$ rows of $\bM$ will each contain up to $m$ nonzero entries corresponding to the $m$ inductive flux coefficients of $\bM \bBranchFluxVector$: In each of these rows, the nonzero entries are equipped with magnitudes that satisfy Eq. (\ref{eq:NullSpace}).
+Meanwhile, each row's $n$ JJ coefficients will contain zero-valued entries. \end{enumerate} Importantly, linear independence between rows must be maintained when implementing these conditions.

 To briefly illustrate guideline (1), one possible realization is that in each of the $n$ rows, every JJ coefficient takes on a nonzero value only once, while all other JJ coefficients are zero.
-If each nonzero value is unity, this is equivalent to there being no coordinate-space rotation between branch and irrotational flux coordinates.
+If each nonzero value is unity, this is equivalent to there being no coordinate transformation between these branch and irrotational flux coordinates.